trippster08/genome_skimming_LAB/README.md

 Open the html files using your browser to examine how well you trimming parameters worked.

-## GetOrganelle
+## MitoFinder

-We are going to run `GetOrganelle` on all our paired-end trimmed reads to try to find full mitochondrial genomes.
-I have set up a single shell file that submits a `GetOrganelle` job file for each sample, and runs them simultaneously.
+We are going to run `MitoFinder` on all our paired-end trimmed reads to try to find full mitochondrial genomes.
+I have set up a single shell file that submits a `MitoFinder` job file for each sample, and runs them simultaneously.

 ### Concatenate single-end reads
-`GetOrganelle` can use unpaired (single-end or SE) reads, but it only allows one SE fastq file, so we need to concatenate our R1_SE and R2_SE if we used `Trimmomatic` to trim and filter out raw reads.
+`MitoFinder` can use unpaired (single-end or SE) reads, but it only allows one SE fastq file, so we need to concatenate our R1_SE and R2_SE if we used `Trimmomatic` to trim and filter out raw reads.

 Go to the directory containing your job files.
 If you followed this pipeline,